megahertz/jquery.get-word-by-event/README.md

 GetWordByEvent jQuery plugin
 ========================

-This plugin allow to get the word under cursor
+This plugin allows to get the word under cursor

 Require: jQuery 1.7+